-If you notice abnormal battery drain after moving your Mac to macOS Monterey, there are some steps you should take before getting in contact with customer service.
+If you notice abnormal battery drain after moving your Mac to the latest version macOS Monterey, there are some steps you should take before downgrading or getting in contact with Apple customer service.

-As we push away from the macOS Monterey release, Mac users are reporting problems with the new operating system.
-Unsurprisingly, bad battery life is on the current list of issues.
+As we push away from the latest macOS Monterey release, Mac users are reporting problems with the firmware.
+Unsurprisingly, bad battery life is currently on the list of issues.

-While some battery issues might be hardware-related, some issues may be related to the new operating system.
+While some battery issues might be hardware-related, others may be related to the operating system.
 In many cases it could be an app causing the problems.

-If you start seeing terrible battery drain after installing macOS Monterey on your Mac, your first thought might be to downgrade back to older macOS software.
+If you start seeing terrible battery drain after installing the latest version of macOS Monterey on your Mac, your first thought might be to downgrade back to older macOS software.